misje/genericpacket/README.md

 }
 ```

-Beware that exceptions may be thrown if you attempt to parse an imcomplete
+Beware that exceptions may be thrown if you attempt to parse an incomplete
 packet.
-Specifially, if you try to construct a `Header`from raw data whose size
+Specifically, if you try to construct a `Header`from raw data whose size
 is smaller than that of the header (the sum of the size of the data types used
 for *size* and *type*) a `std::range_error` is thrown:
 ```c++